Singers Release Sufi Song As Symbolic Gesture For Dr Fouzia - UrduPoint

 The performance was given by National Performing Arts Group and students of PNCA music school while it was shot posted by Zeeshan Ali.

-Dr Fouzia's sister Dr Maliha Hussain said its all these prayers that were helping Dr Fouzia to recover so well.
-She thanked Khurram Latifi, all singers, PNCA Team and Tauseeq Haider for putting this beautiful piece together.
+Dr Fouzia's sister Dr Maliha Hussain said, it is all due to these prayers that were helping Dr Fouzia to recover so well.
+She thanked Khurram Latifi, all singers, PNCA team and Tauseeq Haider for putting this beautiful piece together.